simonwep/bavary/docs/syntax.md

 entry [<characters>+]
 ```

+> Default exports can have a name like entries and exports!

 ### Tags
 So far you would only get a string, (nested-) array of strings or `null` if nothing got matched.